facebookresearch/ParlAI/README.md

 - Python framework.
 - Examples of training with PyTorch.
 - Uses zmq to talk to other toolboxes not in Python, examples of Lua Torch given.
-- Supports hogwild and batch training of models.
+- Supports batch and hogwild training and evaluation of models.

 ## Basic Examples